 Director of Camp Mi-Te-Na

-Eric has been a proud member of the Mi-Te-Na family and served as the Assistant Director for the past 17 years.
-Before receiving his Bachelor’s degree in Psychology with a minor in Physics and Master’s Degree in Elementary education from the University of NH, Eric served in the US Navy.
-During the off-season, Eric is a Middle School teacher in Derry, NH where he has been a soccer coach and volunteers his time with the ski club and other after school activities.
-Eric is active in his church, helping his community, and spending vacations building houses in areas affected by natural disasters such as floods and fires.
+Eric Has been a proud member of the Mi-Te-Na family serving as the Assistant Director for the past 18 years.
+Before receiving his Bachelor’s degree in Psychology with a minor in Physics and his Master’s degree in Elementary Education from the University of New Hampshire, Eric served in the US Navy.
+During the off-season, Eric is a middle school math teacher where he has been a soccer coach, and he also helps with ski club and other school activities.
+Eric is active in his church, helping his community and spending several vacations building houses in areas affected by natural disasters such as floods and fires.
 Eric enjoys spending his spare time with his family and cheering on his favorite sports teams, including the New England Revolution and UNH teams.

 Staff Development Manager

 As a kid, Rick spent 7 great summers at Camp Mi-Te-Na as a camper.
 He went on to earn a BS in Psychology and Recreation from North Georgia Military College in the beautiful mountains of Dahlonega, Georgia.
 During the summers Rick returned to Camp Mi-Te-Na where he completed the Counselor In Training program and went on to hold several positions including Senior Counselor, Village Head, and Trips Director.
-He went on to spend four years in the military jumping out of airplanes as a US Army Ranger.
+He went on to spend four years in the military as a US Army Ranger.
 In 1986 Rick completed the military service and joined the YMCA team full time as Youth Director and Assistant Director of Camp Mi-Te-Na.
-In 1997 Rick became the Director of Camp Mi-Te-Na for 16 years before retiring and now returning to continue to assist at camp.
-This summer is Rick’s 49th year at Camp Mi-Te-Na.
+In 1997 Rick became the Director of Camp Mi-Te-Na and served in that role 16 years before retiring and now returning to continue to assist at camp.
+Overall this is Ricks 50th year at Camp Mi-Te-Na.

 Registered Nurse/Nursing Director